-Performance marketing is 100 percent measurable.
+Performance marketing is a hundred percent measurable.
 The affiliate software or network you use logs your campaign metrics and allows you to determine when traffic is converting or if your affiliates are sending low-quality traffic.

-While a merchant may only have the budget or time to concentrate on particular forms of marketing, an affiliate will use a variety of methods to promote products.
+While a merchant may only have the budget or time to concentrate on particular forms of marketing, an affiliate will use various methods to promote products.

 Performance marketing allows the merchant to take advantage of extended marketing methods like:

 Engaging with Facebook groups

 It’s always better to have someone else say how fantastic your brand is than to claim it yourself.
 Performance marketing effectively incorporates third-party validation when influencers and affiliates promote and praise your products.

 of B2B buyers are more likely to purchase after reading a trusted review.

 It’s not all hunky-dory in the digital advertising world.